Beauty, love, and motion portrayed through colors, values and design are favorite themes in the paintings of Judith Strite Campbell.

 When she was quite young her interest in art became a driving force.
-After having been graduated from Rollins College, she moved to Paris, France where she indulged in museums and French studies, and then went on to Switzerland to study art at the famous art school, the Allegemeine Gewerebeschule in Basel, where many classes were heldin the Basel Museum of Art—The Kunstmuseum.
-After a Couple of years of studying art in Europe, she returned to Florida where she taughtHumanities at the University of Miami in Coral Gables while completing her Master’s Degree.
+After graduating from Rollins College, she moved to Paris, France where she indulged in museums and French studied.
+She then went on to Switzerland to study art at the famous art school, the Allegemeine Gewerebeschule in Basel, where many classes were held in the Basel Museum of Art, better known as The Kunstmuseum.
+After a couple of years of studying art in Europe, she returned to Florida where she taught humanities at the University of Miami in Coral Gables while completing her master’s degree.
 While at the University she painted in oil and did etchings.
-And, in Miami she joined in with a group of artists that were on the leading edge of acrylic painting.
+In Miami she joined a group of artists that were on the leading edge of acrylic painting.

 She then began to paint large non-objective paintings using the acrylic medium.
-She was represented at that time by the Berenice Steiner Gallery at the Jockey Club in North Miami, the Metropolitan Museum of Miami, the Baker Gallery and the Grove House in Coconut Grove, Florida.
+She was represented at that time by the Berenice Steiner Gallery at the Jockey Club in North Miami, the Metropolitan Museum of Miami, the Baker Gallery, and the Grove House in Coconut Grove, Florida.

 Opportunity called, and Judy moved to Ft.
-Pierce, Florida, where she owned, operated and renovated the Riverhouse Hotel located on the Intercoastal waterway.
+Pierce, Florida where she owned, operated, and renovated the Riverhouse Hotel located on the intercoastal waterway.
 She showed paintings at that time at her hotel and at the Fort Pierce Art Gallery.
 She was also invited to paint at the studio of A.W.
-Backus, the then Artist Laureate of the State of Florida, where she learned many valuable techniques of landscape painting from the Master himself.
-And from time to time she entered competitions and received a number of ribbons and prizes.
+Backus, the then Artist Laureate of the State of Florida.
+During this time, she learned many valuable techniques of landscape painting from the master himself.
+From time to time she entered competitions and received a number of ribbons and prizes.